Apple likens Qualcomm chips to fried chicken as trial begins

-SAN DIEGO, Calif.
-(Reuters) - A trial opened Tuesday in a complex contract and anti-trust dispute between Apple Inc and Qualcomm Inc with the iPhone maker using a fried chicken analogy to explain its claim that the chip company is abusing its market power.
+SAN DIEGO, Calif., April 16 (Reuters) - A trial opened Tuesday in a complex contract and anti-trust dispute between Apple Inc and Qualcomm Inc with the iPhone maker using a fried chicken analogy to explain its claim that the chip company is abusing its market power.

 Tens of billions of dollars and the fate of Qualcomm’s business model are at stake in the case.
 Apple alleges that Qualcomm engaged in illegal patent licensing practices to maintain a monopoly on the market for premium modem chips that connect smart phones to wireless data networks.